Jay Sandrich: Career

 I watched Jay battle tooth and nail with [writer-producer] Jim Brooks over what they both wanted for the show.
 It was often a loud yet healthy and constructive exchange.
 It emboldened me because I learned about how a passionate exchange could get you to a great episode.
 Writers want you to do the script, but sometimes what works in the writers' room doesn’t work on the stage.
 Jay would say, "I'll do it your way, but I'm not sure it's the right way.
 Let me show you what we can do."
 That empowers the actors to feel like a larger part of the creative process.

 The Cosby Show executive producer Tom Werner told Meisler, "Although we're really all here to service Bill Cosby's vision, the show is stronger because Jay challenges Bill and pushes him when appropriate."
 Sandrich was proud of the program's pioneering portrayal of an upper-class Black family and its civilized view of parent-child relations.

-Film and theatre work
+Film

 The only feature film Sandrich directed was Seems Like Old Times (1980), written by Neil Simon.

-Sandrich also directed for Theatre Aspen, in Aspen, Colorado, Rounding Third (2008), Chapter Two (2009), and Same Time, Next Year (2010).